 How to Use the Audio Ducking Feature in Filmora?

-Without undergoing any complicated process, you can implement audio ducking and even scale it (from 1 to 100) to attain the right balance in your videos.
+- Without undergoing any complicated process, you can implement audio ducking and even scale it (from 1 to 100) to attain the right balance in your videos.

-Filmora also offers tons of powerful audio features for video editing.
+- Filmora also offers tons of powerful audio features for video editing.
 It has a dedicated audio mixer that would let you split, detach, split, or mute the audio.

-The application can also be used to add voiceovers to your video on its native interface.
+- The application can also be used to add voiceovers to your video on its native interface.
 You can also use its inbuilt operations like noise remover, fade in/fade out, equalizer, etc. to make the needed changes.

-Besides audio ducking, you can also access tons of advanced editing features in Filmora like motion tracking, color grading, keyframing, and so much more.
+- Besides audio ducking, you can also access tons of advanced editing features in Filmora like motion tracking, color grading, keyframing, and so much more.

-The application also offers a wide range of filters, presets, effects, stickers, and royalty-free music that you can easily use in your videos.
+- The application also offers a wide range of filters, presets, effects, stickers, and royalty-free music that you can easily use in your videos.

-To learn how to implement audio ducking in your videos using Filmora, you can just go through these basic steps:
+To learn how to implement audio ducking in your videos using Filmora, you can go through these basic steps:

 Step 1.
-Import your videos on Filmora
+Import Your Videos on Filmora

-To begin with, you just have to install Wondershare Filmora on your computer and launch it.
-Now, go to the "Import" feature from the top, choose to add files, and just browse and load your videos.
+To begin with, you have to install Wondershare Filmora on your computer and launch it.
+Now, go to the "Import" feature from the top, choose to add files, and browse and load your videos.
 After adding the video, you can drag it to the timeline below to start editing.

 Step 2.
-Import an audio or record voiceovers
+Import An Audio or Record Voiceovers

-Let's suppose that your video already has an audio track in the background and now you wish to add another audio component.
-Most of the people would like to record their voice in the video.
+Let's suppose that your video already has an audio track in the background, and now you wish to add another audio component.
+Most of the people would like to record their voices in the video.
 For this, you can click on the voiceover (mic) icon at the bottom of the preview panel.
 This will open a dedicated window so that you can start recording your voice for the video.

 Apart from that, you can also go to the "Import" feature to add any other audio component to the project.
 Besides that, Wondershare Filmora also has a wide range of royalty-free audio files that you can easily add to your projects.

 Step 3.
-Apply Audio Ducking to your video
+Apply Audio Ducking to Your Video

 After adding the second audio component, you can view it under the video timeline on Filmora.
-Now, you need to select the audio track that you wish to amplify (like your voiceover) and not the track that already has a prominent volume.
+Now, you need to select the audio track you wish to amplify (like your voiceover) and not the track that already has a prominent volume.

 This will launch a dedicated window on the screen with various audio options to apply.
 Go to the "Ducking" option here and enable the "Lower the volume of other clips" feature.
 You can also use a slider here to adjust how much you wish to lower the volume of other clips in the project.

 That’s it!
-Once you have selected the value, click on the “Ok” button.
+Once you have selected the value, click on the "OK" button.
 You can now preview the results on Filmora and check that the volume of other audio components has been ducked.
-You can later go to the “Export” option and simply save the project in the format of your choice.
+You can later go to the “Export” option and save the project in the format of your choice.